Evaexe117/Palworld-auto-press-F/README.md

-Palworld Auto-F Key Presser
+# Palworld Auto-F Key Presser

-Description
+## Description
-Palworld Auto-F Key Presser is a specialized tool designed for the Palworld game.
-It automates the pressing of the 'F' key, allowing players to focus on strategic aspects of the game.
-The tool works in the background and does not interfere with other PC operations.
+A handy tool for Palworld gamers, the Palworld Auto-F Key Presser automates 'F' key presses in-game.
+It operates in the background, enabling smooth and uninterrupted gameplay and PC use.

-Features
+## Features
-Automatic Key Press: Continuously presses the 'F' key in Palworld without user intervention.
+- **Automatic Key Press**: Continuously presses 'F' in Palworld without user intervention.
-Non-Disruptive: Runs in the background, allowing normal PC usage.
+- **Non-Disruptive**: Functions seamlessly in the background.
-Toggle Control: Easily start or stop the auto-press with Shift+P.
+- **Toggle Control**: Start or stop the auto-press with a simple Shift+P.
-User-Friendly Interface: Simple status window indicating the current operational mode.
+- **User-Friendly Interface**: Comes with a status indicator for operational modes.

-Getting Started
+## Getting Started

-Prerequisites
+### Prerequisites
-Windows operating system.
+- Windows OS
-Palworld game installed.
+- Palworld game
-.NET Framework (specify version).
+- .NET Framework

-Installation
+### Installation
-Download the latest release from the GitHub repository.
+1. Download from the GitHub repository.
-Unzip the downloaded file.
+2. Unzip and run the executable.

-Run the executable file.
-Usage
+### Usage
-Open the Palworld game.
+1. Open Palworld.
-Run the Palworld Auto-F Key Presser.
+2. Launch the Auto-F Key Presser.
-Press Shift+P to start automatic key pressing.
-Press Shift+P again to stop.
+3. Use Shift+P to toggle the auto-press function.
-Contributing
-Contributions to the Palworld Auto-F Key Presser are welcome.
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

-License
+## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is open-sourced under the MIT License.
+See `LICENSE` for more information.

-Acknowledgments
+## Acknowledgments
-Thanks to the Palworld community for their continuous support and feedback.
-Special thanks to [Contributor Names] for their contributions.
+- My friendly CHATGPT